 Really, it’s no surprise.
-Liposuction is highly-effective, offers immediate results, and works on even the most stubborn fat.
+Liposuction is highly-effective, offers immediate results, and works on even the most stubborn pockets of fat.
 Men and women turn to it even when they’re healthy and fit because sometimes, it’s the only solution to those last few “vanity” pounds.

 Is it possible?

 Basically, you want to remember that when fat gain happens, it’s usually even throughout the whole body.
 Therefore, to a certain extent, you can maintain the overall shape results that you achieved with your liposuction even if you gain a few pounds.
-But the more you gain, the more fat will return to those stubborn trouble areas.
+But the more you gain weight, the more fat will return to those stubborn trouble areas.

 A healthy, fit body starts in the kitchen.
 We are going to go over the importance of physical activity later on, but first and foremost, it’s important to know that what you eat most directly affects your body shape, size, and overall weight.

 A healthy diet with smaller meals that is one that full of vegetables, fruits, lean proteins, healthy fats, and whole grains.
 Try to reduce the amount of sugar in your diet.
 Get rid of as many processed foods as you can, including chips, donuts, frozen dinners, candies, etc.

 When it comes to liquids, drink more water!
 Sometimes, when you think you’re hungry and craving a snack, you’re really just thirsty.
 Always have a water bottle with you, and follow this general rule for water intake: Drink half your weight in ounces of water every day.